AntonioFasano/BloomR/bloomr.md

 Details
 --------
 If an element of `tiks` is `NA` or empty (`""`) it is ignored.
-This is intended to avoid errors when the cahracter vector are read from a CSV file with empty cells.
+This is intended to avoid errors when the character vector are read from a CSV file with empty cells.
 If `con=NULL`, values are simulated by means of `br.sample()`.
 Sampled values are based on default values of `br.sample()`, but it is possible to set explicitly  `start, same.dates, no.na, empty.sec`; `sec.names` depends on `tiks` argument.
 These arguments are ignored if `con!=NULL`.
 See `br.sample()` help for more.

 Value